codefresh-support/hybrid-runner-support/README.md

 # Creating a Support Package for Codefresh Hybrid Runtime

+# Please use https://github.com/codefresh-support/codefresh-support-package as this repo is no longer active.

 ## PreReqs

 1. `kubectl config current-context` must be the context of the cluster the runner is located in